GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 To understand this further, let's use the Todo list app, a simple, one page web app that tracks your task list.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/7WQXOcG3PNRhnsjnsvjx.png", alt="model-view-controller", height="366", width="444" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/7WQXOcG3PNRhnsjnsvjx.png", alt="model-view-controller", height="366", width="444" %}

 The model here represents attributes associated with each todo item such as description and status.
 When a new todo item is created, it is stored in an instance of the model.